-Cohort 2019 students must complete their educational programs according to the following chart:
+Cohort 2023 students must complete their educational programs according to the following chart:

-Advanced Diploma of Professional Game Development: Game Programming or Game Art & Animation - 65 Semester Credit Hours

-Advanced Diploma of Screen and Media: 3D Animation & VFX for Film - 63 Semester Credit Hours

-Associate of Occupational Studies in Game Programming or Game Art & Animation - 80 Semester Credit Hours semester credit hours of instruction at a full-time capacity (21 hours/week) to finish in two and half school years.

-Associate of Occupational Studies in 3D Animation & VFX for Film - 78 Semester Credit Hours
+Program Name Credits Hours Advanced Diploma of Professional Game Development-Game Programming 65 Advanced Diploma of Professional Game Development-Game Art & Animation 65 Advanced Diploma of Screen & Media: 3D Animation & VFX for Film 65 Associate of Occupational Studies (AOS) in Game Programming 80 Associate of Occupational Studies (AOS) in Game Art & Animation 80 Associate of Occupational Studies (AOS) in Screen & Media:3D Animation & VFX for Film 80

-Advance Diploma Students must complete the above-mentioned semester credit hours of instruction at a full-time capacity (21 hours/week) to finish in two school years.
-Associate of Occupational Studies Students must complete the above-mentioned
+Advance Diploma students must complete the above-mentioned semester credit hours of instruction at a full-time capacity (20 hours/week) to finish in two school years.
+Associate of Occupational Studies students must complete the above-mentioned semester credit hours of instruction at a full-time capacity (20 hours/week) to finish in two and half school years.

-Students are required to achieve no less than a grade of "C" or better at all administered assessments during the program and not miss more than 10% of class attendance during any payment period.
+Students are required to achieve no less than a grade 70% or better at all administered assessments during the program and not miss more than 10% of class attendance during any payment period.

-Regardless of course withdrawals, repetitions, or credit hours transferred from another institution, students must achieve a grade of "C" or better on all components of an assessment to meet SAP.
+Regardless of course withdrawals, repetitions, or credit hours transferred from another institution, students must achieve a grade of 70% or better on all components of an assessment to meet SAP.